hgot07/eduroamProvisioningTools/README.md

 # eduroamProvisioningTools
-Tools and example codes for eduroam profile provisioning. (eduroam OpenRoaming is not supported.)
+Tools and example codes for eduroam profile provisioning. (eduroam-OpenRoaming is not supported.)

 ## Features
 - The tools and codes help institutions develop their own eduroam profile provisioning systems.